Homeowner’s Guide to Holiday Lighting

-This is a very common problem and the major cause of fires.
-Overloading extension cords by plugging too many lights into the same receptacle can cause lights to burn out and circuits to fail, increasing the risk of fires.
-Avoid plugging too many lights into a single extension cord plugged into a single outlet.
-Plug lights into multiple outlets to reduce the load on the circuit.
+This is a very common problem and a major cause of holiday fires.
+Don’t overload extension cords by plugging too many lights into the same receptacle.
+This can cause lights to burn out and circuits to fail, increasing the risk of fires.
+Instead of plugging all of your lights into a single extension cord, plug lights into multiple outlets.

-Be sure to only connect light sets with the same number of lights.
+If you will be connecting multiple strands of lights, make sure to only connect strands with the same number of lights on each.
 For example, never connect a 50 light set to a 100 light set.
-This will cause the 50 light set to prematurely burn out.
-Purchase light sets of the same number to avoid this problem.
+Matching light sets will keep lights lit longer and will avoid premature burnout.

 If you have to replace bulbs, remember that not all bulbs are the same.
-Bulb types and voltages vary and it is important to get the right type to preserve your light system.
-Make sure to select the proper voltage of bulb for the particular light set.
-A 50 light set, for example, uses a 2.5 volt bulb and will not be compatible with a 35 light set.
+Bulb types and voltages vary.
+Preserve your light system by getting the right type of bulbs for your light sets.
+For example, a set of 50 lights usually uses 2.5 volt bulbs, and those bulbs will not always be compatible with those on a set of 35 lights.

 There is a difference between indoor and outdoor lights.
 Using lights that are not approved for outdoor use can cause premature burnout, electrical shorts, and fires.
 Make sure to check the label on the light set for ‘Indoor/Outdoor’ or ‘Indoor Use Only’ before stringing the lights.

-Lighting your home consumes a lot of power, but the light show doesn’t have to be environmentally irresponsible.
-Instead of using incandescent bulbs on your lighting set, consider LED replacements.
-These bulbs can help reduce your energy consumption by some 20%.
+Lighting your home consumes a lot of power, but your holiday lightshow doesn’t have to be environmentally irresponsible.
+Instead of using incandescent bulbs, consider LEDs.
+LED bulbs can help reduce your energy consumption by about 20%.
 These lights will also last longer and emit better light.